-Having completed the specification, the Bayesian analyst calculates the posterior distribution $p(\theta|y)$ ; it is so that this quantity makes sense that the observed y and the parameters $\theta$ must have a joint distribution.
-The rise of Bayesian methods in applications has rested on finding new ways to actually carry through this calculation, even if only approximately, notably by adopting Markov chain Monte Carlo methods, originally developed in statistical physics to evaluate high-dimensional integrals (Metropolis, Rosenbluth, Rosenbluth, Teller, & Teller, 1953; Newman & Barkema, 1999), to sample from the posterior distribution.
-The natural counterpart of this stage for non-Bayesian analyses are various forms of point and interval estimation to identify the set of values of $\theta$ that are consistent with the data y.
+Having completed the specification, the Bayesian analyst calculates the posterior distribution $p(\theta|y)$; it is so that this quantity makes sense that the observed y and the parameters θ must have a joint distribution.
+The rise of Bayesian methods in applications has rested on finding new ways of to actually carry through this calculation, even if only approximately, notably by adopting Markov chain Monte Carlo methods, originally developed in statistical physics to evaluate high-dimensional integrals (Metropolis et al., 1953; Newman and Barkema, 1999), to sample from the posterior distribution.
+The natural counterpart of this stage for non-Bayesian analyses are various forms of point and interval estimation to identify the set of values of θ that are consistent with the data y.

-According to the view sketched in Section 1 above, data analysis basically ends with the calculation of the posterior $p(\theta|y)$ .
-At most, this might be elaborated by partitioning $\Theta$ into a set of models or hypotheses, $\Theta_1, \ldots, \Theta_K$ , each with a prior probability $p(\Theta_k)$ and its own set of parameters $\theta_k$ .
-One would then compute the posterior parameter distribution within each model, $p(\theta_k|y,\Theta_k)$ , and the posterior probabilities of the models,
+According to the view we sketched above, data analysis basically ends with the calculation of the posterior $p(\theta|y)$.
+At most, this might be elaborated by partitioning Θ into a set of models or hypotheses, $\Theta_1, ... \Theta_K$, each with a prior probability $p(\Theta_k)$ and its own set of parameters θ_k .
+One would then compute the posterior parameter distribution within each model, $p(\theta_k|y, \Theta_k)$, and the posterior probabilities of the models,

 These posterior probabilities of hypotheses can be used for Bayesian model selection or Bayesian model averaging (topics to which we return below).
-Scientific progress, in this view, consists of gathering data - perhaps through well-designed experiments, designed to distinguish among interesting competing scientific hypotheses (cf. Atkinson & Donev, 1992; Paninski, 2005) - and then plotting the $p(\Theta_k|y)$ over time and watching the system learn (as sketched in Figure 1).
+Scientific progress, in this view, consists of gathering data-perhaps through well-designed experiments, designed to distinguish among interesting competing scientific hypotheses (cf. Atkinson and Donev, 1992; Paninski, 2005)-and then plotting the $p(\Theta_k|y)$'s over time and watching the system learn (as sketched in Figure 1).

 In our view, the account of the last paragraph is crucially mistaken.
-The data-analysis process - Bayesian or otherwise - does not end with calculating parameter estimates or posterior distributions.
+The data-analysis process-Bayesian or otherwise-does not end with calculating parameter estimates or posterior distribution.
 Rather, the model can then be checked, by comparing the implications of the fitted model to the empirical evidence.
-One asks questions such as whether simulations from the fitted model resemble the original data, whether the fitted model is consistent with other data not used in the fitting of the model, and whether variables that the model says are noise ('error terms') in fact display readily-detectable patterns.
-Discrepancies between the model and data can be used to learn about the ways in which the model is inadequate for the scientific purposes at hand, and thus to motivate expansions and changes to the model (Section 4.).
+One asks questions like, Do simulations from the fitted model resemble the original data?
+Is the fitted model consistent with other data not used in the fitting of the model?
+Do variables that the model says are noise ("error terms") in fact display readily-detectable patterns?
+Discrepancies between the model and data can be used to learn about the ways in which the model is inadequate for the scientific purposes at hand, and thus to motivate expansions and changes to the model (§4).